c00/botman/readme.md

 # Show the next-to-last conversation
 botman --history 1

-# Set the OpenAI API key
+# Change model and/or set API keys
 botman --init
 ```